Sunday 31 July 2022

-Held every year in August in the Steiermark (Styria) province in Austria, the Bergmarathon Kainach is a long-distance mountain running race which is open to individual runners and three-person relay teams.
+Held every year in the summer in the Steiermark (Styria) province in Austria, the Bergmarathon Kainach is a long-distance mountain running race which is open to individual runners and three-person relay teams.

 The 44km race features about 1,800 metres of ascent and 1,800 metres of descent, starting and finishing at an elevation of 542 metres in the small village of Kainach bei Voitsberg.